 Leaving out offerings of milk and butter is traditional, as is bathing in it to cleanse and purify oneself (its a great moisturiser).
 The white colour also lends itself to purification magic.
 You could buy dried milk and add it to a ritual bath or add a cup or two.
 Imagine the dark of winter being drained away and your body being filled with the light of inspiration.

-To sum up: at Imbolc we seek to purify and cleanse our lives of the shroud of winter.
+At Imbolc we seek to purify and cleanse our lives of the shroud of winter.
 We look ahead with hope of spring and New ventures.
 We aim take care of each other so that we may endure this last part and be reborn with new inspirations and positive mind sets.
 Now is a good time to meet and discuss with your loved ones all you have learnt through winter and what you want to achieve in the coming year.
 What would you need in order to achieve your goals?
 What steps will you take?
 Winter isn’t quite over but there is hope of spring!

 Have a blessed day.
 Peace out witches.